gauravhoskote/gauravhoskote.github.io/_pages/about.md

 About Me

-Welcome to my digital hub! 🚀
+Hello and welcome to my digital Space! 🚀

-Embarking on an exhilarating journey through the realms of Artificial Intelligence and Machine Learning, I’m currently a Master’s student in Computer Science at Arizona State University.
-My passion lies in designing systems that make data meaningful, crafting scalable solutions, and leveraging AI to solve real-world problems.

-As an AI/ML Data Engineer at the University of Phoenix, I’m immersed in developing cutting-edge recommender systems and predictive models, refining the intersection of user experience and data science.
-Before this, my role as a Software Engineer at DHL Global Forwarding saw me architect data pipelines that revolutionized internal tool usage and drove actionable insights.

-My academic journey also intertwined with my teaching passion, where as a Teaching Assistant at W. P. Carey School of Business, I guided students through Machine Learning while crafting Generative AI tools that transformed instructional productivity.

-Before stepping into academia in the U.S., I honed my skills in the fast-paced environments of PhonePe and HSBC in India.
-From building anomaly detection systems that saved millions to leading engineering initiatives for credit card systems, I thrived on challenges that blended deep technical expertise with leadership.
-My time at PhonePe also saw me mentoring and hiring talent, contributing to the organization’s growth.

-My professional adventure extends to innovative side projects like a Generative AI assistant for competitive gaming and auto-evaluation APIs for learning management systems, showcasing my knack for merging creativity with technology.
+I am an "AI/ML & Data engineer" currently working  for the University of Phoenix.
+I mostly work on Generative AI and machine learning related projects.
+I have roughly 4 years of experience working on several data and backend related roles.

+I started my journey as a software engineer in 2019 during which I worked for companies like HSBC and Phonepe (Indian Payments App).
+My work mainly revolved around writing backend code in Java SpringBoot and Python.
+My work on Anomaly Detection at Phonepe got me interested in Data Driven Systems.
+This is what brought me to the US to pursue a masters in Computer Science.
+I took courses that were related to Data Science and ML to strengthen my skillset and have been working on similar projects since then.

+I have taken efforts to dive deep and understand different aspects of Data Driven System Design like Infra-provisioning using terraform, Web Frameworks like FastAPI/Flask/Django for hosting endpoints, Data pipelines and data engineering, AWS Cloud Services and ML Model Development.
+Visit [Github](https://github.com/gauravhoskote) to checkout my work!

-I’m driven by a fervent curiosity for cutting-edge technology, particularly Deep Learning, Generative AI, distributed systems, and scalable platforms.
-Let’s connect, share ideas, and explore new possibilities together! 🌟 Feel free to reach out to me on [Email](https://mail.google.com/mail/u/0/?fs=1&to=gaurav.hoskote@gmail.com&su=HI_GAURAV&body=YOUR_THOUGHTS&bcc=ghoskote@asu.edu&tf=cm) or [Linkedin](https://www.linkedin.com/in/gauravhoskote/)!
+In my free time I like to blog about my learnings and sometimes also conduct workshops for students at the University.
+If you are someone who is driven by curiosity and passion for cutting-edge technology, particularly Deep Learning, Generative AI, distributed systems, and scalable platforms, let’s connect, share ideas, and explore new possibilities! 🌟 Feel free to reach out to me on [Email](https://mail.google.com/mail/u/0/?fs=1&to=gaurav.hoskote@gmail.com&su=HI_GAURAV&body=YOUR_THOUGHTS&bcc=ghoskote@asu.edu&tf=cm) or [Linkedin](https://www.linkedin.com/in/gauravhoskote/)!